MilesB65/CIS-350-Group-Project/README.md

 ## Indroduction
 Our project is going to be making a dictionary app.
 This app will allow the user to input a word and the app will output the definition for that word.

-We will be using a free dictionary API for our dictionary database.
+## Architectural Design
+Our project is mainly programmed in python but the dictionary itself is pullled through an api.
+This way we do not have to make a whole new piece of code for the dictionary itself.

+  ### Use case Diagram

+  ### Class Diagram